mcmerdith/prompt-legos/README.md

 The easiest way to install this extension is through the ComfyUI Manager:

 1. Open ComfyUI and go to the Manager
-2. Search for "React Extension Template"
+2. Search for "Prompt Legos"
 3. Click Install

 ### Manual Installation